 - Thematis Erfgoed Portaal – until 2013 a portal for searching archival records and cultural heritage in thirty Dutch municipal and regional archives

-- The Memory of The Netherlands – a portal to many digital collections of Dutch cultural and historic institutions
+- The Memory of The Netherlands, Delpher – a portal to many digital collections of Dutch cultural and historic institutions

 - Eurodocs: History of the Netherlands – a very useful annotated list of online historical sources and relevant websites